How your seasonal SME can weather challenges throughout the year

 You need to ask the same questions about what lies ahead for your seasonal SME to stay afloat successfully.
 What opportunities and what challenges will come your way, and how can you plan accordingly?

-Here are some common problems your SME likely faces and how best to manage them.
+Here are some common problems your SME is likely to face and how to best manage them.

 Inconsistent cash flow

-Likely, one of the reasons that you started your SME was how appealing the income is during the busy season.
-And SMEs can certainly churn up a healthy income- according to the Federation of Small Businesses, in 2018, the combined annual turnover of SMEs was £2.0 trillion, 52% of all private sector turnover.
+Likely, one of the reasons you started your SME was the appealing income during the busy season.
+And SMEs can certainly generate a healthy income- according to the Federation of Small Businesses, in 2018, the combined annual turnover of SMEs was £2.0 trillion, 52% of all private sector turnover.
 But that’s not the way the wind always blows, especially for seasonal SMEs; a delightful summer breeze of productivity will eventually give way to a harsh, parching wind that can dry up your SME’s cash reserves quicker than you realize.

 SOLUTION: Know what to expect by analyzing the past and plan accordingly for the entire year.
-It’s crucial to anticipate which quarters will be busy and which ones will be slim to be able to plan ahead.
+It’s crucial to anticipate which quarters will be busy and which ones will be slow, to plan accordingly.
 Study your previous years: pinpoint during what part of the year you had a healthy cash flow, when did that stream begin to slow to a trickle, and how long before it picked up again.
-These insights will help you know at what point you’re at right now and what to expect to strategize successfully.
-Also, make sure to look at when your expenditures were greatest to know when you will need capital on hand the most.
-Taking all of that precious data and planning ahead for the coming year will keep your SME sailing smoothly.
+These insights will help you understand your current position and what to expect, enabling you to strategize successfully.
+Also, be sure to note when your expenditures were greatest to determine when you will need capital on hand the most.
+Taking all of that precious data and planning for the coming year will keep your SME sailing smoothly.

 Time management